jtwrt/VARIANT_VISUALIZER/README.md

 #### A selection of clusters

-If you wish to prepare the package for plotting a set of specific genes and you are using the default input files that were automatically prepared in the previous step, you can download a pre-generated index and query genes and transcript to find out which clusters you need to set up.
+If you wish to prepare the package for plotting a set of specific genes and you are using the default input files that were automatically prepared in the previous step, you can use a pre-generated index and query genes and transcript to find out which clusters you need to set up.

 ```python
 import variant_visualizer as vv